Meet Maureen Mellor

 This group was established to make it easier for people to do so – whether online or in person.

-Beyond this, suffering from a Brain Haemorrhage has also taught Maureen to make the most of life and the opportunities available for her.
+Beyond this, suffering from a Brain Haemorrhage has also taught Maureen to make the most of life and the opportunities available to her.

 In particular, she has now made time to travel more, especially enjoying trips away during the winter months.